-How do we know if SEN provision is effective?
+How do we know if SEND provision is effective?

-The progress of all children/young people is tracked throughout the school through School Pupil Tracker Online.
-Data is analysed termly for all pupils including SEN and interventions put in place as needed.
+The progress of all children/young people is tracked throughout the school.
+Data is analysed termly for all pupils including SEND and interventions put in place as needed.

-In addition for children/young people with SEN we regularly review progress towards agreed outcomes assessing whether the support that's been in place has made a difference and what we need to do next.
-Pupil Profiles are used for every pupil on the SEN register to record pupil and parent voice and outcomes.
-Pupil Profiles are discussed and reviewed with SEN pupils and their parents three times per academic year to review progress and provision.
+In addition for children/young people with SEND we regularly review progress towards agreed outcomes assessing whether the support that's been in place has made a difference and what we need to do next.
+Pupil profiles are used for every pupil on the SEND register to record pupil and parent voice and outcomes.
+Pupil profiles are discussed and reviewed with SEND pupils and their parents three times per academic year to review progress and provision.
 Parents/carers are kept informed by class teachers and are encouraged to be involved in the support of their child whenever possible.

-How are children and young people with SEN helped to access activities outside of the classroom?
+How are children and young people with SEND helped to access activities outside of the classroom?